holy-sheets/holysheets/docs/en/concepts/where-filters.md

 # Where Filters

-**Where filters** allow refining queries and retrieving specific subsets of data based on certain conditions. **HolySheets** supports a variety of filters, enabling precise data manipulation and retrieval.
+**Where filters** allow refining queries and retrieving specific subsets of data based on certain conditions. **HolySheets!** supports a variety of filters, enabling precise data manipulation and retrieval.

 ## Supported Where Filters Table